MichelMoriniaux/BigPowerBox/Hardware/PCB/README.md

 The board was designed on EasyEDA with the LCSC for JLCPCB parts catalog and fabricated by JLCPCB.
 This PCB prototyper has a minimum of 5 boards runs for PCB production and 2 boards for assembly, the run for 5 boards and 2 assemblies was less than 250USD delivered.

-I have provoded in this repo:
+I have provided in this repo:
 - the Gerber files to produce the PCB
-- the EasyEDA source files with the scematics and PCB layout
+- the EasyEDA source files with the schematics and PCB layout
 - BoM file
 - placement file for assembly